Erl-koenig/http-header-tracker/README.md

 ### API Endpoints

-- `GET /`: Displays an HTML dashboard with the top 10 most frequent headers and a download link.
+- `GET /`: Displays a simple HTML page with the top 10 most frequent headers and links to other views.
+- `GET /dashboard`: **Interactive Analysis Dashboard** - Tool for analyzing header data.
 - `POST /plugin`: The endpoint for the browser extension to send statistics.
 Expects a JSON body with a `stats` array.
-- `GET /stats`: Returns the full, aggregated statistics as a JSON object, sorted by frequency.
+- `GET /stats`: Returns the full, aggregated statistics as a JSON array, sorted by frequency.
 - `GET /stats/download`: Triggers a download of the full statistics as a `header-stats.csv` file.

 ## Development